 Ingredients

-- Sugar - Extra fine white sugar is best here (caster sugar in the UK).
+- Sugar - Granulated sugar (caster sugar in the UK).

 - Cocoa Powder - You want to use dutch processed cocoa powder for this cake, it provides the best texture and chocolate flavor.
 Natural cocoa powder may make the cake too dense and stodgy.